CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

 Using Copilot inside a Codespace shows just how easy it is to get up and running with GitHub's suite of [Collaborative Coding](https://github.com/features#features-collaboration) tools.

+In this exercise, you will create a development container and define specific extensions or configurations that will be used or installed in your codespace.
+You will create this development container and add copilot to the list of extensions.

 ## Task 1: Enable Copilot inside a Codespace

-In this task, you will create a development container and define specific extensions or configurations that will be used or installed in your codespace.
-Let's create this development container and add copilot to the list of extensions.

 1. From the **Code** **(1)** tab of your repository, click the **Add file** **(2)** drop-down button, and then click `Create new file` **(3)**.